thing-it/thing-it-device-xiaomi-smart-plant-monitor/README.md

 tin example --device xiaomi-smart-plant-monitor
 ```

-In this case the concrete device names can be obtained from the Mobile App the Manufacturer provides.
+In this case the concrete MAC addresses and device names can be obtained from the Mobile App the Manufacturer provides.
+Hereby, either MAC address or device name is sufficient.

 If you want to pair the **[thing-it-node]** Gateway and its sample configuration with [thing-it.com](https://www.thing-it.com), invoke